 All of them can be prevented through regular dental appointments.

-Regular dental appointments are a key part in keeping yourself healthy, and missing too many such appointments can have severe consequences.
+Regular dental appointments are a key part of keeping yourself healthy, and missing too many such appointments can have severe consequences.

 How Do You Treat Dental Phobia?